vtexdocs/help-center-content/docs/announcements/en/were-launching-your-personal-data-set-up-screen.md

 slug: were-launching-your-personal-data-set-up-screen
 legacySlug: were-launching-your-personal-data-set-up-screen
 announcementImageID: ''
-announcementSynopsisEN: 'Now it's easier to edit your personal VTEX Admin access settings'
+announcementSynopsisEN: "Now it's easier to edit your personal VTEX Admin access settings"
 ---

 It has become easier to edit your personal VTEX Admin access settings.